chromaui/chromatic-docs/publish.md

 #### Failed to evaluate your stories when running tests

 To make a list of Chromatic specs from your Storybook stories, we evaluate your story code from a node script, using JSDOM to simulate a browser environment.
-We don't render your stories but just gather a list of them by including your story files.
+We don't render your stories but gather a list of them by including your story files.
 You may need to avoid calling various browser-only constructs at the top-level or mock them out.
 Pass `--debug` to the script command to get extra info if it fails.

 #### No Storybook specs found